indepth-dev/community/files/en-us/reference/rxjs/operators/distinct-until-changed.md

 ).subscribe((value) => console.log(value));
 ```

-The operator prevents emission of the second “ab” since it’s the same as the last emission.
+The operator prevents emission of the second `ab` since it’s the same as the last emission.

 ## Playground